-Added: 15th September 2020 by Science & Technology Facilities Council
+Added: Over a year ago by Science & Technology Facilities Council

 The European Southern Observatory (ESO) has published three papers about the ground-breaking instrument, MOONS, and the possibilities it will offer for galactic and extra-galactic astronomy research when it is installed on ESO’s Very Large Telescope (VLT) at the Paranal Observatory in northern Chile.